It wasn’t long after moving into OneandSeventy that I got itchy fingers and started looking for things to make. One such project was a Ouija Board.

 If you’d like to make your own Ouija Board, I’m including a FREE printable with this post.
 Simply click on the image below and it’ll take you to the full-sized version.

-I’d love to see what you do with it, so don’t forget to drop me a comment in the box below with a link to your creation.
+Other than that, I’d love to see what you do with my free Ouija Board printable so don’t forget to drop a comment in the box below with a link to your creation.
 Better still, why not pop over to my Facebook Page and share it there?
 I can’t wait to see it.

 A hui hou,